-Sweet potatoes are so willing to grow that plants accidentally dropped on the ground will take off and grow when tucked into warm, moist soil.
-Plant sweet potatoes about 12 inches apart, and allow 3 feet between rows so the vines will have plenty of room to run.
+Sweet potatoes are so willing to grow that plants accidentally dropped on the ground will take off and grow if the soil they land on is warm and moist.
+Plant sweet potatoes about 12 to 18 inches apart, and allow 3 feet between rows so the vines will have plenty of room to run.
 When setting out sweet potatoes in very hot, sunny weather, cover the plants with upturned flower pots for 3 days after planting to shield them from baking sun.

 Historically, sweet potatoes have been a poor soil crop that produces a decent harvest in imperfect soil, but will do much better with a little fertilizer.
-About 2 weeks after planting, feed plants with a balanced organic or timed-release fertilizer that contains potassium (the third number on the fertilizer label), for example 5-10-10.
-Use about 2 cups 5-10-10 per 30 square feet (a 10-foot row).
-Gently scratch the fertilizer into the soil surface.
+About 2 weeks after planting, feed plants with a continuous-release fertilizer that contains potassium (the third number on the fertilizer label), such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food.
+Gently mix the fertilizer into the soil, following label directions.
 Then mulch over the soil with an inch of grass clippings or another biodegradable mulch.
 Continue weeding and adding more mulch for another month.
 After that, sweet potatoes can usually fend for themselves, though they do benefit from weekly deep watering during serious droughts.

 You may have heard of a fungus disease called scurf that is very destructive to sweet potatoes.
-It is soil borne and nearly impossible to get rid of once the soil is infested.
-Fortunately you can avoid scurf by always planting certified, disease-free slips.
-Bonnie plants are certified disease free.
+It is soil-borne and nearly impossible to get rid of once the soil is infested.
+Fortunately, you can avoid scurf by always planting certified, disease-free plants such as those sold by Bonnie.

 In late summer, sweet potatoes often produce flowers that resemble those of morning glory, a close botanical cousin.

 Sweet potatoes are not very sweet when first dug, but they are fine for sweetened pies or casseroles.
 They need a period to sit and “cure” to bring out their sweetness.
-Don’t wash before curing.
-Instead, shake off soil, and then lay the unwashed sweet potatoes in a warm (80°F to 90°F), well-ventilated place for about 10 days.
+Shake off soil, and then lay the unwashed sweet potatoes in a warm (80°F to 90°F), well-ventilated place for about 10 days.
 A shaded table outdoors and out of the rain works well.
-As the sweet potatoes cure, any scratches in the skins should heal, and the flesh inside will become even sweeter and more nutritious.
-This is very important as fresh, uncured potatoes do not bake as well.
-After 10 days, move your cured tubers to any spot that stays cool and dry, but do not refrigerate or store below 50°F. Cured sweet potatoes will keep for up to 6 months when stored at around 60°F with high humidity; a basement is ideal, and an air-conditioned storage room or pantry will do, too.
+As the sweet potatoes cure, any scratches in the skins should heal, and the flesh inside will become sweeter and more nutritious.
+This step is very important, as fresh, uncured potatoes do not bake as well.
+After 10 days, move your cured tubers to any spot that stays cool and dry, but do not refrigerate or store below 50°F. Cured sweet potatoes will keep for up to 6 months when stored at around 60°F with high humidity; a basement is ideal, though an air-conditioned storage room or pantry will do, too.

 How long a growing season do I need to raise sweet potatoes?